“Are Pugs aggressive?” is a sensible question from anyone thinking of bringing this little dog home.

 - Introduce new dogs to the household in a careful and controlled fashion.

-- Learn to recognise fearful body language and don’t ignore it.
+- Learn to recognize fearful body language and don’t ignore it.

 What won’t work